History, tourist information, and nearby accommodation

 There is a very good orientation area with hands-on scale models of the machines used throughout the mill.
 You can try your hand at running some of these models, and I guarantee you will come away with a sense of appreciation for the skill of the workers!

-One very interesting touch is in the Carding Room, where you can press a button to turn on an audio of the din that workers would have heard for 10 hours a day.
+One very interesting touch is in the Carding Room, where you can press a button to turn on an audio recording of the din that workers would have heard for 10 hours a day.
 It is, quite simply, a staggering wall of noise.
 It beggars belief that anyone could work in that noisy environment without permanent hearing damage!

 About Stanley Mills